headroaster/trading-game-project/README.md

 # trading-game-project
-I'm going to try to create a completely automated
+I'm going to try to create a completely automated real estate trading game.